phillipanthony11/Week-4Homework1/README.md

 ## Description:

 This weeks assignment was a 5 day weather forecast, that also stores saved cities underneath the search bar.
 I linked the api from the open weather website.
 I made the api a variable then later used a function, so that anytime a city is searched the javascript searches for the https, + the city name that is placed in the search bar, I then added a request in the url to provide the imperial measurments, because thats what I am used to seeing and what I expected was wanted.
 At the end of the https the api is added, to make it a complete website whose information could be pulled for the weather app.
-I'm still working on storing the saved cities data, I'm having an issue with all the past cities being searched again as opposed to the current only.
-I am also trying to get the 5 day forecast.
-I started using the 1 day API so I may have to start from scratch.
+There are cards that appear when a city is searched that show the forecast for the next 5 days.
+The url search was slightly different for the 5 day forecast as the one day but with the same API key.

+Sorry about the notes about this being imcomplete, managed to finish and push before midnight but turned it in earlier today.

 ## Screenshots: